baimaoshouerkong/baimaoshouerkong/README.md

 # Hello 👋

-I am a technology enthusiast who loves ACGN.
+I am a tech otaku who loves ACGN.
 Here I will write a little about my technology, games, or small tools I occasionally create.
 I hope you like it.
 If possible, could you give my project a thumbs up?

 ---
 <div align="center">